romiojoseph/open-source/python/README.md

 ## Usage
 - Run the script using Python: python script.py
 - The script will prompt you to save the results to a Markdown file.
 Enter 'y' to save or 'n' to discard.
+- Note that the output file will be saved to `E:/Code` by default; modify the `file_path` variable to change this location.